 GREETINGS FROM TWAICB

-We are pleased to provide the July 2017 edition of the Curriculum and Resource Guide for The World As It Could Be (TWAICB) Human Rights Education Program.
-This program, is an outgrowth of a series of successful initiatives carried out since 2006 to educate and inspire youth and adults to further human rights for all people and have greater understanding of the type of individual and community engagement needed to compel constructive action.
+We are pleased to provide the February 2023 Edition of the Curriculum and Resource Guide for The World As It Could Be (TWAICB) Human Rights Education Program.
+This program is an outgrowth of a series of successful initiatives carried out since 2006 to educate and inspire youth and adults to further human rights for all people and have greater understanding of the type of individual and community engagement needed to compel constructive action.
 These initiatives, including two years of pilot work in Bay Area high schools and implementation of the 2010 edition of the Curriculum, utilize the creative arts to deepen learning about the Universal Declaration of Human Rights (UDHR) and provide the opportunity for the youth to, in turn, teach their peers and adults about the importance of manifesting the words of the UDHR.

 - The UDHR provides an exciting framework for actively engaging in local and global efforts toward the achievement of life, liberty and human dignity for all people;